amrinder-cs/nebero-diary/19_august.md

 ```

-The abovoe nmap logs tells us that both of the clients are able to see each other's open UDP ports, however they seem filtered.
+The above nmap logs tells us that both of the clients are able to see each other's open UDP ports, however they seem filtered.